-- 1. Visual inspection - a.
-Ensure that all mounting hardware is tightened and that no wires or cables are pinched. - b.
+1. Visual inspection

+- Ensure that all mounting hardware is tightened and that no wires or cables are pinched. - b.
 Check for correct wiring according to the plant wiring diagram. - c.
 Check for broken terminals or loose terminal screws.
 Ensure that all ribbon cables are fully seated and clamped in place. - d.
 Check the speed sensor (MPU) for visible damage.
 Check the clearance between the gear and the sensor and adjust if necessary.
-See manual 82510, MPUs for Electric Governors. - 2.
+See manual 82510, Magnetic Pickups and Proximity Switches for Electronic Controls. - 2.
 Check for ground - Actuating equipment integration assessment: Woodward strongly recommends that the user perform an assessment of the actuating equipment that will receive input from the ProTech 203 system to verify that equipment is properly calibrated, working correctly, properly interfaced, and functioning safely before energizing the ProTech 203 system.

-If the actuating equipment assessment is not performed, and, consequently problems are not identified and eliminated, turbine damage can occur with possible personal injury and loss of life to personnel near the turbine.
+If the actuating equipment assessment is not performed and consequently problems are not identified and eliminated, turbine damage can occur with possible personal injury and loss of life to personnel near the turbine.